14 best places to go paddleboarding in Cornwall

 Porthcurno Cornwall

-The glorious setting of Porthcurno Beach means it can be hard to believe you’re actually still in the UK.
 Though the beach itself is popular, it’s one of the best places for stand up paddleboarding in Cornwall when you want to escape the crowds.
-Head towards Logan Rock for the finest views.
+I’d recommend heading towards Logan Rock for the finest views.

 Take to your board here and you can access secluded coves, peaceful stretches of sand and the pleasing contrast of jagged, brooding rock faces and formations.
-These very special spots can only be accessed via the water, so you may well get the place all to yourself when visiting out of season.

 2. Sennen Cove, Penzance, South West Cornwall